Faculty & Staff

 Tracey Franklin

-Tracey Franklin is a native of Chicago, she began her training at the age of 16 at Joseph Holmes Dance Theater.
-In 1999, Ms. Franklin became a graduate of the Alvin Ailey American Dance Theater Certificate Program.
-In 2000, Ms. Franklin was a company member of Dallas Black Dance Theater for 4 years.
+Tracey Franklin is a native of Chicago.
+She began her training at the age of 16 at Joseph Holmes Dance Theater.
+In 1999, Ms. Franklin graduated from the Alvin Ailey American Dance Theater Certificate Program.
+In 2000, Ms. Franklin was a company member of Dallas Black Dance Theater for four years.
 In 2004, she returned to Chicago as a company member with Deeply Rooted Dance Theater for 12 years.
-Ms. Franklin has been a teacher at the Dance Conservatory for the past 9 years and Assistant to the department head for 4 years.
-Ms. Franklin is currently the Assistant Dean of Students at The Chicago High School for the Arts and a Dance Instructor.
+Ms. Franklin has been a teaching artist in the Dance Conservatory for the past nine years, assistant to the department head for five years, and one Assistant Dean of Students.

 Robin Gayle